 - It should be noted that the long lunge seems to only be done by shielded bosses that have two short energy spikes in their arena.
 This is the key to disabling the shield, as you must get them to slam into a spike.
 The spikes don't harm players at all.
 Sometimes, the Guardian does a sweeping attack where it goes to one side of the floor and lunges across the whole arena, slamming into the opposite wall.
 A Pulse or Multi Jump can easily dodge this.

-- Lava/Poison: After placing orbs, the Guardian fills the arena with either bright lava or poison.
-Only Fire and Poison Guardians have been observed to do this.
+- Lava/Poison/Electric spikes: After placing orbs, the Guardian fills the arena with either bright lava or poison.
+Only Fire, Poison and Electric Guardians have been observed to do this.
 The player must use the platforms or the Spike Sphere to avoid damage.
-The lava or poison only goes a tile or two high.
+The lava, poison or spikes only goes a tile or two high.

 - Spawn Constructs: The Guardian places two tiny purple orbs, which become a tethered pair of constructs once both are placed.
 One is a stationary sentinel, and the other is a fish-shaped floating construct that slowly pursues the player.
 If one is killed, the other disappears, however, if they meet, they fuse into a larger fish-shaped construct.
 If the Guardian that spawned them is a non-shielded Guardian with high defense, the fused construct will spawn a special damage boost zone when destroyed, allowing the player to deal more substantial damage to the Guardian.
 If it is shielded, the fused construct will immediately turn into a small purple orb with a pointer, similar to the Kluex Avatar or Kluex Staff's projectiles, and fire at the player after a short delay.
 The projectile will disable the Guardian's shield, allowing it to be damaged.